Configuration Menu

 If an invalid configuration is entered, the system will revert to the previous configuration when you try to save the changes.
 To confirm that changes have been successfully saved, close and re-open the GNSS Configuration dialogue.

-When using an Aries GNSS receiver, the following configuration rules are applicable:
+When using a u-blox GNSS receiver, the following configuration rules are applicable:

 • By default, GPS, Galileo and GLONASS are enabled, along with SBAS and QZSS correction services.